Silicate mineral: Tectosilicates

 Tectosilicates, or "framework silicates," have a three-dimensional framework of silicate tetrahedra with SiO2 in a 1:2 ratio.
 This group comprises nearly 75% of the crust of the Earth.
 Tectosilicates, with the exception of the quartz group, are aluminosilicates.
-The Nickel–Strunz classifications are 09.F and 09.G, 04.DA (Quartz/ silica family).
-Examples include:
+The Nickel–Strunz classifications are 9.F (tectosilicates without zeolitic H2O), 9.G (tectosilicates with zeolitic H2O), and 4.DA (quartz/silica group).
+Below is a list of the tectosilicate mineral species that currently have articles on Wikipedia, with their chemical formulas and important varieties: